Pharo-XP-Tools/DebuggingSpy/README.md

 - **Weird titles like "Color: a color window"** → this is an application window, typically the program being debugged, rather than a tool window.

+- Windows that correspond to the opening of a debugger, and only those, have a *source event* indicating which event triggered the window's opening.
+This applies only at the *window* level, not at the *jump* level.
+A jump is triggered by a mouse movement from one window to another.
+To determine the event that triggered the opening of the window being jumped to, one must use *"window sourceEvent"* from the jump.

 ### Build visualizations
 TODO